Picture and cover from Tony's book Amazon.Com

 Mr. Perot's generosity impacted the whole Hoddle family structure.
 Bryan and Sherri were able to adopt their now-grown son Steven as an infant.
 The details of this Story are pretty amazing and too long for a single blog post.
 However, Mr. Perot’s involvement in our partnership forever changed the Hoddle family in life-giving ways.
 Perot's involvement was not only a blessing to Tony; it was a significant blessing to the entire Hoddle family.

-When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son Steven, he carried little Steven around the Presidential box at Olympic stadium for what seemed like forever when we were waiting for Tony to run during a rainstorm nevertheless.
+When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son Steven, he carried little Steven around the Presidential box at the Olympic stadium for what seemed like forever while we were waiting for Tony to run during a rainstorm nevertheless.

 Sherri Hoddle, Bryan’s wife, had told Mr. Perot’s daughter about how they used the money from coaching Tony to adopt Steven.
 She then told her dad, Mr. Perot.
 He was delighted to hear what the Hoddle family had done with his money.

 Mr. Perot Focused Solely on Tony’s Big Day

 I was blessed to pick up Mr. Perot and his daughter at the airport when they came to watch Tony run in Atlanta.
 Both Mr. Perot and his daughter were so excited to see Tony run and be at the stadium as part of the team to support Tony.
 We talked the entire way to the Olympic stadium about Tony, Bryan, and our progress in the Paralympic movement.
 Later that day, we were scheduled to speak at a press conference about Tony.

 Perot was a class act at the press conference.
 Even though he was running for